What Is Implied Volatility

 And that’s where the standard deviation comes into play.
 With a standard deviation you can determine a percentage range within a stock price statistically should stay.

-There is a one, two and three standard deviations.
+There are one, two and three standard deviations.

 The one standard deviation is telling us that a price of a stock will stay within a specific range with a probability of 68%.
 Why 68%?
 Well, it’s just a result of a statistic calculus.
 If something is normally distributed, then approximately 68% will fall into this range which is called one standard deviation.